-Individuals will be tax resident in Cyprus if they are physically present in Cyprus for 183 days or more in the tax year, or if during the tax year concerned they maintain a permanent residence in Cyprus, undertake any business or employment in Cyprus and are present in Cyprus for at least 60 days.
+Individuals will be tax resident in Cyprus if they are physically present in Cyprus for 183 days or more in the tax year, or if during the tax year concerned they maintain a permanent residence in Cyprus, undertake any business or employment in Cyprus which continues until the end of the tax year and are present in Cyprus for at least 60 days.
 All three conditions must be satisfied and the individual concerned must not be a tax resident of any other country (for example by reason of a physical presence there for 183 days) for the tax year in question.

 For companies, residence is based on the locus of management and control.
 Mere registration in Cyprus is not sufficient to establish residence: the principal decisions affecting the company must be made in Cyprus.
 The Tax Department’s application form for the issue of a certificate of tax residency gives an indication of the criteria that the Tax Department considers, including where directors’ and shareholders’ meetings are held, where the directors are resident, and where minutes and statutory and other records are kept.